Smart EQ ForTwo Cabrio reliability & safety

 Smart EQ ForTwo reliability & problems

-Despite it not featuring in our 2018 Driver Power owner survey, we expect the Smart EQ ForTwo Cabrio to be reliable – not least because electric cars have fewer moving parts.
+Despite it not featuring in our sister title Auto Express' 2018 Driver Power owner survey, we expect the EQ ForTwo Cabrio to be reliable – not least because electric cars have fewer moving parts.
 It shares a number of components with a variety of Renault and Mercedes models, which should further help its cause.

 Furthermore, Smart EQ models will spend most of their time driving around town, putting less stress on major parts than petrol and diesel alternatives.

 Euro NCAP’s crash safety tests have become harder in recent years, but that shouldn’t detract from what is clearly a tough city car.
 The Smart ForTwo Coupe scored an impressive four stars when it was tested in 2014 and the electric Cabrio would likely gain a similar rating if it was tested separately.